GhostUponAvon/Discord-Bot-Startup-Kit-py/README.md

 # Moderation-Cog
 make sure to set the roles you want to be aloud to use the specific features for example @commands.has_role('mod') will let anyone with the 'mod' role the ability to use it

+# Fun-Cog
+this ones just for fun, enjoy :)